Brennvo/uibuilder/README.md

 Web Components are a W3 standard.
 The W3 page for Web Components can be found [here](https://www.w3.org/standards/techs/components).

 Note: Shadow DOM is currently implemented in Chrome, Opera and Safari.
 Firefox support is in development and [Edge will also support Shadow DOM](https://developer.microsoft.com/en-us/microsoft-edge/platform/status/shadowdom/).
 In the meantime you can use a [polyfill](https://github.com/webcomponents/).

-## Typed Templates

-Even if you are not interested in Web Components you can still use UIBuilder as a template library.
-Because of compile-time checking and "Intellisense" UIBuilder is a better choice than Mustache or Handlebars.

-UIBuilder templates are written using TypeScript's TSX syntax which mixes HTML with TypeScript.
-If you know HTML and TypeScript you already know TSX.
-You use regular HTML tags for composing UI elements, and regular TypeScript for loops and conditionals.
-Building custom elements (Components) is supported.

-TypeScript compiler is needed to compile TSX files.
-Visual Studio is not needed.
-However, if you use Visual Studio you get benefits such as:
-* Auto-indent
-* Syntax coloring
-* Type checking
-* Intellisense suggestions for TypeScript expressions
-* Refactoring: you can rename variables without worrying about breaking your templates
-* Error checking squiggly lines as you type:
-    * Mismatched HTML tags
-    * TypeScript syntax errors
-* Put breakpoints inside your template

 ## What it doesn't do
 Unlike React.js UIBuilder does not do incremental screen updates.